Kkoile/figure-speaker/docs/assembly.md

 ![Captive Nuts in Square Mouldings](resources/assembly/assembly_01b.JPG)
 ![Captive Nuts in Square Mouldings](resources/assembly/assembly_02.JPG)
 2) Drill a hole in the middle of two of the side plates.
 The speakers will be placed in these holes later on.
 In my case the diameter is 50mm, but it depends on the speakers you use.
 Drill four 3mm holes in the corners next to the holes to attach the speakers later.
+Because the position of these holes also depend on your speakers, I excluded them from the blueprints.
 3) Drill four 2mm holes in another side plate (the back).
 These will be used to attach the Raspberry Pi to the box.
 Beware of the position of the Pi: The power bank has to be placed underneath.
 4) Drill a hole in the top plate for the cables of the RFID reader; about 20mm * 10mm.
 In addition to that, you need four 3mm holes to connect the RFID Reader to the box.
 5) Drill holes for the outlets of the powerbank: USB input and on / off button.